Do I have melasma?

 When should I see a doctor?

 If you notice brown or grayish patches on your skin, make an appointment with a dermatologist to discuss your options.
 It is important to recognize that there are other types of conditions that can mimic melasma (ie, post-inflammatory hyperpigmentation, Nevus of Ota, etc) and your doctor can help you sort it all out.
+Our expert dermatologist in Bedford, TX can treat hyperpigmentation, melasma and all types of discoloration of the skin.

 Can I be tested for melasma?